Natoune/SpotifyMobileLyricsAPI/README.md

 # Find a detailed guide on how to get your Spotify SP_DC cookie here: https://github.com/akashrchandran/syrics/wiki/Finding-sp_dc
 SP_DC=your-spotify-cookie

+# Enable this for debugging purposes.
+LOG_REQUESTS=false

+# The database is optional.
+# Use SQLite if you can use the filesystem, or MySQL/Postgres if you have a remote database.
+DATABASE_TYPE=sqlite

+# DATABASE_TYPE=mysql or postgres
+# DATABASE_URL=your-database-uri
 ```

 4. Set up SSL **[REQUIRED]**